 Finance and Administration

-The Accounting Office is in the process of closing fiscal year 2019.
+The Accounting Office is in the process of the closing fiscal year 2019.
 Final payments from the FY2019 budget are in process, after which financial statement preparation can begin.
 The FY2020 budget is open, and departments are able to make purchases against the new year.
-At the same time, the College is submitting planning documents which will be considered in the budgeting process for fiscal year 2021.
+At the same time, the College is submitting planning documents that will be considered in the budgeting process for the fiscal year 2021.

 - Ocean County College Catalog